 MGE installed a closed-loop Ground Source Heat Pump (GSHP) system to meet the heating and air-conditioning needs of the Lussier Community Education Center.
-The center serves children and others on the west side of Madison.
+The center is a multifunctional facility providing developmental programs for children and youth and helping to meet member needs on the west side of Madison.

 The GSHP system is expected to reduce annual energy costs.
-A monitoring system has been installed and provides periodic data.
-Once it provides consistent data, it will help verify if actual performance demonstrates lower energy use.
-MGE will report the results on this page.
+MGE included a monitoring system to provide data to help verify if actual performance reflects the equipment manufacturer values and demonstrates lower energy use.

 Geothermal heat pumps use the earth's natural heat to assist with the heating and cooling of buildings.